Latest Applications Open 2024:

 For Section A in IIT JAM, 1/3rd marks will be deducted for 2-mark questions if answered incorrectly.
 For Sections B and C, there is no negative marking.

-What are the total marks for IIT JAM exam?
+What are the total marks for the IIT JAM exam?

 IIT JAM is conducted for a total of 100 marks.